 Retirement living can get pretty boring.
 Never fear!
 Elderly entertainment can come in several forms like ballroom dancing, community theater or even walking.
 Sedentary seniors might find board games or book clubs enjoyable.
 Examine several forms of entertainment for the elderly to find the best one for you.

 Gliding across a ballroom can be fun and a great way to meet new people.
 If you've never tried ballroom dancing, check out your local dance studios or community center for open dance classes.
 Many people get hooked on this type of activity because of the socialization and easy exercise.
 Some enthusiasts even enter ballroom dance competitions!
 In many larger cities, you'll find ballrooms that sponsor these events on a weekly basis.

-While watching productions at the theatre is entertaining, have you ever thought of being on the stage yourself?
+While watching productions at the theater is entertaining, have you ever thought of being on the stage yourself?
 Character acting isn't just for the young; there are plenty of roles that directors have a hard time filling because they don't have anyone to play the older roles.
-Look in your local newspaper for audition times or call your local community theatre to find out more about their upcoming productions.
+Look in your local newspaper for audition times or call your local community theater to find out more about their upcoming productions.
 Get involved in the arts and have fun!

 Red Hat Society